denoland/docs/runtime/manual/node/how_to_with_npm/mysql2.md

+---
-# How to use MySQL2 with Deno
+title: "How to use MySQL2 with Deno"
+---

 [MySQL](https://www.mysql.com/) is the most popular database in the [2022 Stack Overflow Developer Survey](https://survey.stackoverflow.co/2022/#most-popular-technologies-database)